Trial begins for man accused in fatal HEB shooting

 A total of four witnesses, including a crime scene investigator, were called to the stand.

-Lopez called 911 after the shooting, he pleaded not guilty to the eight charges he faces — including murder and three counts of attempted murder.
+Lopez pleaded not guilty to the eight charges he faces, including murder and three counts of attempted murder.

+In opening statements, Lopez's defense team told jurors Lopez suffers from mental illness and will make the case for their client to be found not guilty by reason of insanity.

 The trial will resume Wednesday.